 There are 7 total Shinkansen Lines that are all run by a JR company.
 The oldest and most famous line is the Tokaido Shinkansen (Tokyo, Yokohama, Nagoya, Kyoto, Osaka), which is operated by JR Tokai (also called JR Central).
 The Tohoku Shinkansen connects Tokyo to Aomori, Yamagata and Akita, and the Joetsu Shinkansen connects Tokyo to Niigata.
 The newest addition to the Shinkansen network is the Hokkaido Shinkansen, which connects Hakodate in Hokkaido to Tokyo.
 In the south, the Tokaido Shinkansen turns into the Sanyo Shinkansen that runs between Osaka and Fukuoka.
 From Fukuoka, the Kyushu Shinkansen connects to Kagoshima.

 1. Spot Mt.
 Fuji

 Mount Fuji is one of the most famous places of Japan.
 During the climbing season in summer, thousands of people climb up to the summit of Mount Fuji each year.
 But even if you don’t go to visit the iconic mountain, you should still be able to see it in the far distance during your travels.
-For example when you travel between Tokyo and Kyoto by Shinkansen, don’t miss it!
+For example when you travel between Tokyo and Kyoto by Shinkansen, you don’t want to miss it!